patters-match/microprof/README.md

 These games are eye-opening as to what can be achieved with the humble ZX Spectrum's native BASIC interpreter, and picking them apart to understand them is always interesting.
 This particular listing uses an ingenious method of encoding its levels using the bitmap data in regular characters to select combinations of level-building primitives.
 The primitives are stored in a multidimensional string array containing inline positioning and formatting escape sequences.

-Unfortunately optimised Sinclair BASIC listings tend to use techniques which improve performance at the significant expense of comprehension: single letter variable names, huge long lines, a confusing structure to keep critical loops at the top, no comments, etc.
+Unfortunately optimised Sinclair BASIC listings tend to use techniques which improve performance at the significant expense of comprehension: single letter variable names, huge long lines, a confusing structure to keep critical loops at the top, no comments, inline attribute changes, character set redirection, etc.

 However it is possible to put the code into a modern editor and to use [zmakebas](https://github.com/ohnosec/zmakebas) to build it into a ```.tap``` file.
 This permits teasing the listing apart, indenting and line-wrapping for clarity, commenting it in a way that won't slow down execution, and using more intuitive labels rather than line numbers.
 That is what I have done here.